 This definitely sounds crazy, but I’m starting to think I’ve eaten almost everywhere in Austin that I want to at the moment.
 That being said, the last six months have been the most exciting time in the culinary scene as I’ve seen chefs take risks and branch out to showcase what they really want to cook and eat.
 I’ve been most impressed by the concepts that don’t replicate any others in town and the ones that we have been NEEDING such as Uncle Nicky’s, an Italian cafe and bar with meat sandwiches, gelato, and cocktails, Bar Peached which is in the corner of Clarksville that always needs new spots to grab a nice cocktail and a bite, and Intero on the east side which changes the menu daily and uses whole animals and ingredients to prevent waste.

-Full disclosure- I do need to revisit a few old school places like Fonda San Miguel which I haven’t been to since college and Vespaio, and I have only eaten LA BBQ catered.
-I want to try the Indian food truck Bombay Dhaba on South First, and El Dorado and Little Deli up north.
+Full disclosure- I do need to visit a few old school places like Bartlett’s, Wink, and Bob’s Steakhouse.
+I want to try Aviary, the Indian food truck Bombay Dhaba on South First, and El Dorado up north.
 Otherwise, I’ve eaten my way around the Austin sun in the last two years.
 People say I’m lucky or wow how do you do that.
 Guys, these restaurants are open to the public (YOU), and you don’t have to eat at your same breakfast taco shack 5 days a week!!
-The only place I frequent is Casa De Luz, the holy vegan spot when I need a healthy reboot and some home cooking!
+The two places I frequent weekly are Casa De Luz, the holy vegan spot, and Koriente when I need a healthy reboot and some home cooking!
 Otherwise, here are my favorite spots right now new and old in each neighborhood when you’re looking to sift through all the noise.

 (South First, South Congress, Bouldin, South Lamar)